At Clover Meadows Beef, we sell Missouri grass fed beef and Missouri grain finished beef — you choose the type of beef when ordering.

 Will I really save money?

 Yes!
-Depending on where you usually shop for beef and what type of beef you buy, you can save over $2,000 a year on beef.
+Depending on where you usually shop for beef and what type of beef you buy, you can save about $2,000 a year on beef.

 Steaks (filet, sirloin, ribeye, strip, etc), brisket, roasts (chuck, sirloin, arm, etc), ground beef, ribs, stew meat, kabob meat, and the list keeps going on and on!
 If you order a quarter or a half beef, we will use a standardized cut list since you’re splitting the cow with other people and the entire cow needs to be processed the same way.
 You can see all of the beef cuts here.